1032231418/ceph-zabbix/README.md

-ceph-zabbix
+ceph-zabbix-active
 ===========

-Zabbix plugin for Ceph monitoring
+Zabbix active plugin for Ceph monitoring

 Installation
 ===========

-copy files :

-ceph-status.sh -> /etc/zabbix/scripts/ceph-status.sh

-zabbix_agent_ceph_plugin.conf -> /etc/zabbix/zabbix_agentd.d/zabbix_agent_ceph_plugin.conf

-Add the xml template and link them to your node.
+1. excute install cmd:

+sh install.sh

+2. import the xml templates.

-Link the ceph templates to your hosts
+3. Link the ceph templates to your hosts

-Add item in your hosts ceph.get[$ActiveServerIP, $HOST], your can varify the item interval to change the frequncy of collect.
+4. Add item ceph.get[$ActiveServerIP, $HOST] in your hosts  your can varify the item interval to change the frequncy of collect.

 ==============